GhostKatIII/Simple-ICO-ECO/README.md

 # Eternal Coin Offering
 ECO adds a reusable timed sale function to the ERC20 token.
 This code has a lower average gas cost than the standard crowdfunding model, can be used repeatedly without redeployment, and automatically stops purchasing activity once the deadline is reached.
 This is a major improvement to other ICO code in that it doesn't require any manual "checkGoal" or "checkDeadline" function to be ran at the end of a sale.
 The openSale function can have a deadline, or can be timeless.
-Most importantly, it can be reused over and over again.
-This code functions like a traditional share sale event, where the company can sell shares in multiple rounds at variable pricing.
+Most importantly, it can be reused.
+This code adds intrinsic sale event functionality to the standard itself.
 ```C#

 modifier isOpen() {if (timedSale = false || now <= dLine) _; } // checks deadline if timed sale is true